 Within every business, low employee turnover is the goal.
 The industry standard can, of course, change.
 For example, industries such as retail and hospitality have a much higher average turnover rate than, say, finance or insurance companies.

 The average staff turnover rate in Australia in 2019 was 8.5%.
 The highest contributor was hospitality with 17.9% turnover, whereas the lowest was public administration at 5.3%.
-To see how you compare, view the full list of employee turnover rates by industry in Australia here.

 A high turnover rate is one that is significantly above the average for the relevant industry.
 When creating targets for your business, make sure to be realistic by measuring against the industry average rather than the national average.

 What are the causes of high employee turnover?

 You should regularly review your employee turnover rate.
 Look at who the departed employees were, when they left, and the reason for leaving.

 Make sure to track changes in staff turnover rates against changes you make to the business.
 You may start noticing trends across teams or the whole business that you can then work on.

 In a professional setting, it’s only natural that people want to climb the corporate ladder and get more out of their roles.
 How do we know?
 In our recent Employee Movement and Retention Report, we uncovered that 48% of workers are planning on looking for a new role within the next year and the main reason explains why.

 The most prominent reason for changing roles?
 A lack of career progression, with 31% stating this as their top reason.

 Whether you’re ready to put your head down and climb the corporate ladder or upskill and make that career shift, you want to be in a role where you have the opportunity to do so.
 At the end of the day, you’re the one in the drivers’ seat determining how your career progresses.
 And if there’s no opportunity to grow, you might find yourself thinking of greener pastures – and we don’t blame you.